 Trekking down Sleeping Bear Dunes in Michigan during the Canadian wildfires.

-Snooper's Rock.
+Sunrise at Snooper's Rock.
 Chattanooga, Tennessee.

 Scenes from St. Louis, Missouri